 Happy birthday, Rush.

-I tried to get in last week to wish you that, but uh I'm a little bit late.
+I tried to get in last week to wish you that, but I'm a little bit late.

 Thank you very much, sir.

-And uh you mentioned something about your uh your speech at CPAC and the standing O's that you got there, and I thought the same thing.
+And you mentioned something about your speech at CPAC and the standing O's that you got there.

-Well, that's what Governor Bradford did in 1620 when he found out that uh putting everything in a common store based on the Mayflower Compact didn't work because people didn't work.
+Well, that's what Governor Bradford did in 1620 when he found out that putting everything in a common store based on the Mayflower Compact didn't work because people didn't work.

-And uh it never works.
+And it never works.

 Communism never works.

-Uh it's in the Bible, the Bible was followed, and that's why we had a successful Thanksgiving in Plymouth Colony.
+The Bible was followed, and that's why we had a successful Thanksgiving in Plymouth Colony.

-Well, that happens 400 years ago, and it's as true today as it was 400 years ago.
+It was 400 years ago, and it's as true today as it was 400 years ago.

-Now this is an important distinction.
+Now, this is an important distinction.

-Newt got a standing O because his comments were positive and uplifting and inspiring and telling people how to Get out of freeloader status.
+Newt got a standing O because his comments were positive and uplifting and inspiring and telling people how to get out of freeloader status.

 He was not ripping freeloaders.